-Hardware implements cache as a block of memory for temporary storage of data that is probably going to be used again.
-Examples of hardware cache include CPU cache, GPU cache, and DSPs.
+Hardware implements thee technology as a block of memory for temporary storage of data that is probably going to be used again.
+Examples of hardware cache can be found in CPUs, GPUs and DSPs.

-Examples of software caches include disk cache, memorization and, the most well know, web cache.
-Browsers and web proxy servers use web cache to store previous responses from web servers, like web pages and images.
+Examples of software caches include disk cache, memorization and, the most well known, web cache.
+Browsers and web proxy servers use this to store previous responses from web servers, like web pages and images.